djzara/fronds/.github/ISSUE_TEMPLATE/requirement.md

 - Are extra contributors needed?

-- Are upgrades to exist packages and such needed?
+- Are upgrades to existing packages and such needed?

 ##**Please go in to more detail regarding your vision for this requirement**